Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 - Developer portal: Azure API Management also includes a developer portal where developers can discover, learn, and consume your APIs.
 The developer portal provides comprehensive API documentation, sample code, and interactive testing tools.<br>

+## Day 26 of #Microsoft Azure Fundamentals
+:large_blue_diamond: **Course**: **Microsoft Azure Fundamentals (AZ-900)** <br>

+Today I continued my learnings on Azure's Application Integration Services and started learning about Developer and Mobile Tools.<br>

+### Azure Queue Storage

+Azure Queue Storage is a message queuing service provided by Microsoft Azure that enables you to store and process large numbers of messages that can be accessed by multiple clients.
+It is a scalable and cost-effective solution for asynchronous messaging between applications and services, and is often used in scenarios where you need to decouple your application components or scale them independently.<br>

+In Azure Queue Storage, messages are stored in a queue and processed by one or more consumers.
+The messages can be up to 64 KB in size and can contain any type of data.
+The queue itself can hold an unlimited number of messages, and messages are automatically deleted from the queue once they are processed.<br>

+### Developer and Mobile Tools

+### Azure Single IR Service

+Azure SignalR Service is a fully-managed cloud service provided by Microsoft Azure that simplifies the process of adding real-time functionality to web applications.
+It provides an easy way to integrate real-time web features such as instant messaging, push notifications, and live updates into your web applications.<br>

+Azure SignalR Service uses the SignalR library, which is an open-source library for adding real-time web functionality to applications.
+It allows you to broadcast messages to multiple clients simultaneously, without the need for the clients to constantly poll the server for updates.<br>

+With Azure SignalR Service, you can easily scale your real-time web applications by automatically provisioning and managing the infrastructure required to handle high volumes of traffic.
+This service provides automatic scaling and load balancing to ensure that your applications are always responsive and available.<br>